cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ### Debugging Common gRPC Issues

-Debugging gRPC applications can be challenging due to their reliance on HTTP/2, Protocol Buffers, and binary data serialization.
+Debugging gRPC applications can be challenging due to their reliance on HTTP/2, Protobuf, and binary data serialization.
 Identifying and resolving common issues requires diagnostic tools, effective logging, and structured testing.
 You can pinpoint problems efficiently with the right techniques, ensuring your gRPC services remain robust and reliable.

 #### Connection Issues